-Dark energy -- Everything is pulled on equally from all directions by the particle network
+Dark energy -- Everything is pulled on equally from all directions by the thread network

-Gravity -- When 2 masses are introduced into the particle network they pull together
+Gravity -- When 2 masses are introduced into the thread network they pull together

 An easy to understand two dimensional model of the Flux Particle Field would be something like a highly stretched tennis net made of the finest spiders web.
 And in this model "matter" would be a balled up piece of the web stuck to the net (everything is infinitesimally small).

-This particle network is not stationary in space with other things rushing through it like Michelson Morley mistakenly assumed.
+This thread network is not stationary in space with other things rushing through it like Michelson Morley mistakenly assumed.
 It is everywhere and surrounds matter.
-Yes, if the object is spherical like a planet or a star... of course the particle network will be curved around it.
+Yes, if the object is spherical like a planet or a star... of course the thread network will be curved around it.

-Of course the particle network is being dragged...
+Of course the thread network is being dragged...
 Michelson Morley sent everyone down the wrong tracks.